All that porn isn’t helping you.

 It demands a certain courage or naivety to accomplish all this, which is probably why so few do.
 Being young helps.
 Being hungry helps.
 Being a bit of an arse helps.
 One of the great advantages of the young is they’re blissfully ignorant or dismissive of the stupid rules they’re not supposed to break.

 Spend most of your time on the right things.
 Don’t wait for permission.
-And get comfortable with declining everything by default.
+And get comfortable declining everything by default.

 It’s harder than posting a cute quote on Facebook, but it works.